 - Implement an air-tight compliance processes for all Canadian contacts in your database.

 - Can you prove the date and source of consent being captured for all Canadian contacts?

 - If you cannot, how will you prove you are in accordance with the law?

 - Run full test scenarios for all data capture points.
 Find the weaknesses and correct them.

 If you have any gaps with the above checklist we strongly advise you to address them.
 Here is an example of a company being fined for breaching CASL.
 The Canadian government is committed to this law and will prosecute offenders.

-4Thought Marketing has successfully implemented system solutions for many companies to ensure they stay on the legal side of CASL.
+4Thought Marketing has a suite of Oracle Marketing Cloud Apps (for Eloqua, Responsys, Infinity and more) that enable Compliance under CASL, GDPR, CCPA and other regulations.
+We have successfully implemented compliance solutions for many companies to ensure they stay on the legal side of CASL.
 Contact us if you have any concerns your company could be at risk of breaching the law and risking heavy fines.